Faith-Based Drug Treatment On a Ranch

-We aren’t like other sober living programs.
-Beartooth Men’s Rehab is a unique experience that is built around connecting young men back to nature and instilling in them the values of Christianity and the American West.
-We believe that true healing must be a three-pronged approach that helps heal young men physically, mentally, and spiritually.
-In order to accomplish this, we utilize several approaches that help young men improve their bodies, minds, and spirits.
-Through daily activities, such as Morning Prayer, Scripture readings, Christian virtue lessons, and work on the ranch, we help young men pursue excellence, practice self-discipline, develop honesty, and accept accountability.
+We are not like other drug and alcohol rehabs.
+Beartooth Men’s Rehab is a unique experience built around connecting young men back to nature and instilling in them the values of Christianity and the American West.
+True healing must be a three-pronged approach that helps heal men physically, mentally, and spiritually.
+We use several methods to help men improve their bodies, minds, and spirits.
+Through daily activities, such as Morning Prayer, Scripture readings, Christian virtue lessons, and work on the ranch, we help men pursue excellence, practice self-discipline, develop honesty, and accept accountability.

 Work It Out Therapies

 Through bonding, overcoming frustrations, and “getting back on the horse” when they inevitably fall off, our students learn how to build lifelong relationships that involve clear communication, patience, and understanding.

+Young men experience the natural consequences of choices and behavior while working on the ranch with others.
 Experiential: Through our nature and relationship-based forms of therapy, they’re encouraged to express themselves, identify their triggers, and gain a greater understanding of who they are.

 Life-Change on the Range Activities

 June 30-October 15: Beartooth Men’s Rehab residents participate in Old Cowboy Life, Cow Camp, and a historic Cattle Drive down Beartooth Mountain after a summer of feeding and growing the herd on range lands.